Sulla: Dictatorship and reforms

-At the start of his second consulship in 80 BC with Metellus Pius, Sulla resigned his dictatorship.
+To inaugurate this reformed republic, Sulla served an ordinary consulship in 80 BC Metellus Pius.
+Sulla resigned his dictatorship and served an ordinary consulship for the remainder of the year.
 He also disbanded his legions and, through these gestures, attempted to show the re-establishment of normal consular government.
 He dismissed his lictores and walked unguarded in the Forum, offering to give account of his actions to any citizen.
-In a manner that the historian Suetonius thought arrogant, Julius Caesar later mocked Sulla for resigning the dictatorship.
+The move was intended to signal an end to the political crisis and a return to normality.